-Types of metadata being referred to could be things like the organism that a batch of gene sets were defined in, the type of feature identifiers that a collection of gene sets are using (ie. GSEABase::EntrezIdentifier()) or a URL pattern that combines the collection,name compound key that one can browse to in order to find out more information about the gene set.
+Types of metadata being referred to could be things like the organism that a batch of gene sets were defined in, the type of feature identifiers that a collection of gene sets are using (ie. GSEABase::EntrezIdentifier())

 There are explicit helper functions that set and get these aforementioned metadata, namely featureIdType(), geneSetCollectionURLfunction(), and geneSetURL().
 Aribtrary metadata can be stored at the collection level using the addCollectionMetadata() function.
 More details are provided below.